Scripture Readings: Book of Wisdom 9:13-18; Letter of Saint Paul to Philemon 9-17; Gospel According to Saint Luke 14:25-33

 The final comparison Jesus makes in the Gospel passage today is about a king preparing to go out to confront another king and the need to calculate before hand if the fight is really possible with the resources at hand.
 If the numbers are too few, the king will send a smaller delegation to seek terms of peace with the opposing forces.
 How is this to be interpreted for our spiritual enrichment?

 Too often our world is focused on pleasure, possessions and self-seeking, as if these are the things that really matter.
-Christ is calling us to something and Someone else.
-Christ asks each of us to commit ourselves entirely to the love of God and neighbor, for a life that is truly fulfilling and that will extend to eternal life in heaven.
+Christ is calling us to something and Someone else, Christ, who asks each of us to commit ourselves entirely to the love of God and neighbor, for a life that is truly fulfilling and that will extend to eternal life in heaven.

-Whenever we gather to celebrate the Eucharist we pledge ourselves to adhere to Christ, who has called us “out of darkness into his marvelous light” (First Letter of Saint Peter 2:9).
+Whenever we gather to celebrate the Eucharist we pledge ourselves to adhere to Christ, who has called us “out of darkness into his marvelous light” (First Letter of Saint Peter, chapter 2, verse 9).

-We are attracted to that light where we find warmth, nourishment and renewed energy for our life in Christ, who is our strength, the Bread of Life, given that we might stay on the path we have been called to walk as followers of the Lord.
+We are attracted to that light where we find warmth, nourishment and renewed energy for our life in Christ, who is our strength and the Bread of Life.
+God gives to us so that we might stay on the path we have been called to walk as followers of the Lord.
 We willingly partake of this feast to be united with our Lord, who is ever our Way, our Truth and our Life.